-Once you make the decision to work on your nutrition you are not only committing to adjusting the foods you eat but also to adjusting that protocol over time - ideally a lifetime.
-To achieve and maintain results your newfound habits and behaviors must become an integrated part of your lifestyle.
+Once you make the decision to work on your nutrition, you are not only committing to adjusting the foods you eat but also to adjusting that protocol over time—ideally a lifetime.
+Your newfound habits and behaviors must become an integrated part of your lifestyle to achieve and maintain results.

 So today, we’re sharing everything you need to know about diet breaks.
-What does it really mean to take a break from dieting and what are the top five signs that you need one?
+What does taking a break from dieting mean, and what are the top seven signs that you need one?

 What is a Diet Break?

 A diet break is an intentional decision to move out of a caloric deficit for a predetermined period of time.
-If you’re tracking macros, a diet break could mean putting your tracker away for a bit or increasing your calories and continuing to track.
+If you’re tracking macros, a diet break could mean putting your tracker or meal plan away for a bit or increasing your calories and continuing to track.

 How to Calculate Diet Break Macros